romerdev/NostalProtect/README.md

  Instantly protect your Minecraft world with easy to use permissions!
 Such as:

- - np.block.STONE.place
+ - `np.block.STONE.place`
- - np.item.GRASS.pickup
+ - `np.item.GRASS.pickup`
- - np.entity.ARMOR_STAND.interact
+ - `np.entity.ARMOR_STAND.interact`

+ And with the [Worldguard integration](https://github.com/romerdev/NostalProtect#worldguard-region-integration) you could even specify the region.

 ## Installation